Andrew Lu (Palo Alto, CA) is a musician and educator. He currently teaches choir, band, and strings at Thomas S. Hart Middle School in Pleasanton, CA.

 In 2018, Andrew founded 28/78 New Music Ensemble, a student-run chamber group at University of the Pacific, and served as its director until May 2019.
 As an active conductor in the Pacific Conservatory community, he led performances with Pacific’s Choirs and Symphonic Wind Ensemble, in addition to premiering several student compositions.
 Outside of the Conservatory, Andrew has conducted and music directed musical theatre productions with PEP and A Theatre Near U. He was also the Choral Assistant at the Stockton Youth Chorale for two years.
+Andrew served on the board of the Ninth Planet, a new music ensemble and service organization based in San Francisco, CA, from 2019 until 2023.

 An avid composer, Andrew has collaborated on two new musicals with A Theatre Near U, ’Twas Brillig (2015) and A Beautiful Glass (2016), the latter of which was nominated for an SF Bay Area Critics Circle Award for Best Original Music.
 He has also had several original compositions and arrangements performed in various concerts in California.